List of Soul Reapers in Bleach: Suì-Fēng

 Suzumebachis bankai is Jakuhō Raikōben (雀蜂雷公鞭).
 A gold artillery-type weapon with black markings, it takes the form of an extremely long, armored missile launcher that encases Suì-Fēng's right arm and extends all the way up past her shoulder, with a sighting device shaped like a mask shielding the right side of her face.
 While holding this bankai, its large size—it is bigger than Suì-Fēng herself—makes it difficult for her to move.
 The thunderous recoil after its cannon is fired may require the use of a Ginjōtan (銀条反) (Note: a steel sash normally worn as a layer beneath armor.
 During her fight with the Number Two Espada, Baraggan Luisenbairn, Suì-Fēng wraps a Ginjōtan around the base of the building she is standing on and secures its other end around her waist to anchor her prior to firing her bankai at him.) beforehand or someone to reduct.
 Suì-Fēng has stated that she can normally only use her bankai once every three days without issue.
 Using it more than once in a day, while possible, drains considerable amounts of her spirit energy.
 A second shot would exhaust her to the point where her speed and maneuverability become seriously impaired, an anathema to her fighting style which requires high levels of both.
 Outside of her weapon, Suì-Fēng utilizes a combination of hand-to-hand combat and shunpo (瞬歩) (Note: a high-speed movement ability) to engage opponents.
 She has also reformed the secret art of Shunkō (瞬開), (Note: a technique originally created by Yoruichi that combines the use of Hakuda with kidō) developing a wind-based variation of the technique, a further indicator of her mastery of close combat methods.

-In the Japanese version of the anime, Suì-Fēng was voiced by Tomoko Kawakami in early episodes then Houko Kuwashima for the rest of the series.
-She is voiced by Karen Strassman in the English dub.
+In the original Japanese version of the anime, Suì-Fēng was voiced by Tomoko Kawakami until episode 182, then Houko Kuwashima for the rest of the series.
+In the English dub, she is voiced by Karen Strassman.